 Transfers on full time courses are usually only permitted at the end of an academic level, i.e. into the start of year 2 or 3, and will depend on place availability as well as your prior learning content.

 I previously studied part of a course with UoC/SMC, can I return to complete it?

 Possibly.
 It depends on when you studied and which course, since many programmes have undergone revalidation in recent years.
 You should email the APL Office with details of what you studied and when.
 The APL team will then advise.

 If your APL claim is successful the credits will be attached to your student record.
 You will be able to view this through the ‘My Course’ part of ICON.
 You will see a column for ‘APL Credits’ which will show the total credits awarded.
 You will not see individual module codes (if applicable) via ICON, but these will be shown on the Statement of Results issued after each progression assessment board and on your academic transcript of results at the end of your course.

 I’m a postgraduate student; will claiming APL affect my student finance?

 Yes, claiming APL may have an impact on your eligibility for a postgraduate loan.
 You should contact your funding council for further advice.

 If you are applying to join the second or third year of a University of Cumbria course as an international student, you will need to send details of your university-level study to firstname.lastname@example.org.

-You will need to provide translated copies of your prior learning transcripts, showing details of the academic credits and award you have attained, and the syllabus content of your previous study.
+You will need to provide translated copies of your prior learning transcripts, showing details of the academic credits and award you have attained, and the syllabus content (module learning outcomes) of your previous study.
 We will also need full details of the institution where you have studied.